 With women comprising nearly 50% of the US labor force, it is common to see women working throughout their pregnancy and returning to the job much earlier than in previous decades.
 Unfortunately, pregnant employees continue to face discrimination, despite a nearly 40-year-old federal law, the Pregnancy Discrimination Act of 1978 (PDA), which amends Title VII of the Civil Rights Act of 1964.

 For employers, the consequences of a pregnancy discrimination suit can be costly, time-consuming and damaging to their brand and reputation as these recent examples show.

-Life Time Fitness, which operates a chain of fitness centers, will pay $86,000 and furnish other relief to settle a pregnancy discrimination lawsuit filed by the US Equal Employment Opportunity Commission (EEOC).
-The agency charged that after two job interviews the company told Emily Carpenter, who was applying for a job at its Rockville, Maryland location, to come in to complete paperwork so she could be added to the schedule.
+A chain of fitness centers will pay $86,000 and furnish other relief to settle a pregnancy discrimination lawsuit filed by the US Equal Employment Opportunity Commission (EEOC).
+The agency charged that after two job interviews the company told an applicant who was applying for a job at its Rockville, Maryland location to come in to complete paperwork so she could be added to the schedule.

 Rescinding a job offer after learning a qualified applicant is pregnant – even if you tell her to reapply after her baby is born – is still illegal pregnancy discrimination, the EEOC said.

 The PDA, which prohibits discrimination on the basis of pregnancy, childbirth or related medical conditions, protects job applicants as well as employees against discrimination in hiring, firing, pay, job assignments, promotions, layoffs, training and fringe benefits, such as leave and health insurance.

 In addition to the $86,000 fine, the fitness company will revise its anti-discrimination policy to state that it does not discriminate on the basis of pregnancy and update all current and newly hired employees.
 The company will also conduct annual anti-discrimination training to all managers and hiring personnel at its Maryland facilities.